-Even when market researchers accepts that processes are critical for the study of marketing and case studies may be the best way to assess these processes, there is a tendency to capture process in the lingo of variables or comparable states.In our view, a case is actively co-constructed as the researcher interact with the field rather than discovered and found.
-Hence, single case research entails a choice of what is to be studied and as such it is more accurately described as an active enactment of a researcher of a “chunk” of reality in the shape of a social phenomenon than a methodological choice (Stake, 2005).
+In our view, a case is actively co-constructed as the researcher interacts with the field, rather than a piece of information ready to be discovered and found by anyone looking for it.
+Easton (2010, p.119) defines case studies as “a research method that involves investigating one or a small number of social entities or situations about which data are collected using multiple sources of data an developing a holistic description through an interactive research process”.
+Case research entails the researcher’s active choice of what is to be studied and as such it is more accurately described as an active enactment of a researcher of a “chunk” of reality in the shape of a social phenomenon than a methodological choice (Stake, 2005).
 Therefore it has a holistic rather than an atomistic approach towards a phenomenon, as it tries to frame and set the boundaries of aspects relevant to the case and focus on both actors and the contexts they inhabit.
 A single case study is different from multiple case research in that it does not rely on comparing ‘the same’ phenomenon across a set of cases but that it permits inquiry into the nature of the phenomenon in a single case.
 During the study process, a single case approach therefore permits researchers to reconsider their initial assumptions about the nature of the phenomenon in a fashion that is not possible by using a multiple case approach, where cases are chosen to reflect a set of pre-specified conditions, deemed relevant.
 Comparisons across cases are, by definition, not an option when the aim is to not hold on to predetermined conceptualisations pertaining to the object of study, but to develop them.

-These differences mirror the underlying divergence in the so-called variance-based and process-based approaches to the study of organizational processes (Poole & Van de Ven, 2005).
+The differences between single and multiple case studies in their focus and in the state of initial assumptions in the research process mirror the underlying divergence in the so-called variance-based and process-based approaches to the study of organizational transition processes (Van de Ven & Poole, 2005).
 When the first definition is used, change concerns a dependent variable that is explained with a set of independent and clearly defined variables that explain variations in the dependent variable of change.
-This represents what Tsoukas (2005) describes as the “weak” research in which process merely represents a change in things.
-For instance, an exchange relationship process may be understood based on the phase it finds itself in (Ford, 1980; Dwyer, Schurr & Oh, 1987).
-In this case, researcher enact that the relationship represents an entity.
-It is there, ready to be compared and contrasted and classified as for instance emergent or mature, based on our probes.
-Change for variance-based researchers represents a variation in the state of things and research may focus around what caused that variation or more simply the sequence in which the changes of states occur.
-Multiple case studies can help researchers in building a comparative logic and corrobate findings (Yin, 2009).
+This represents an approach to process research where process is captured as variation between comparative states – often following a predetermined trajectory.
+For instance, in business marketing an exchange relationship process may be understood based on the phase it finds itself in (Ford, 1980; Dwyer, Schurr & Oh, 1987).
+In this case, the researcher enact that the relationship represents an entity.
+It is out there, ready to be compared and contrasted and classified as for instance emergent or mature.
+When change represents a variation in the state of things, research may focus around what caused that variation or more simply the sequence in which the changes of states occur.
+Multiple case studies are useful in this approach as they can help researchers in building a comparative logic and corrobate their findings (Yin, 2009).